kraenhansen/wasm-io-2025-talk/pages/why-wasm-in-react-native.md

 </v-click>

 <!--

-Our goal?
-To create truly universal apps.
+To answer this question, on why.

+[click] To reach the goal of truly universal apps, that work seamlessly across web and mobile.

-[click] We at Callstack love React, and we have this goal, we call React Universe, where you can use React to create truly universal apps on any platform.
+[click] We, at Callstack love React, and we have this ambitious goal, which we refer to as React Universe, where you can use React everywhere, to create truly universal apps that run on any platform.
 -->

 ---